cmsc436/MSTestSuite/README.md

 ## How to integrate a test app

-There are three intent actions (in the category `android.intent.category.DEFAULT`) that should be caught by the test app's intent-filters:
+There are four intent actions (in the category `android.intent.category.DEFAULT`) that should be caught by the test app's intent-filters:
 - `edu.umd.cmsc436.{...}.action.TRIAL`
 - `edu.umd.cmsc436.{...}.action.PRACTICE`
 - `edu.umd.cmsc436.{...}.action.HELP`